nextredo/dotfiles/README.md

     # Ensure you're in the repository root
 # NOTE: If you're unsure about what changes stow will make,
     # then run it with --simulate --verbose
+    # if you'd like to stow anyway, use --adopt
 stow .

 # *Then follow the exta config steps below*